Sigmaringen Castle: The Hohenzollern and Hohenzollern-Sigmaringen families, 1535–1850

 Charles II. von Hohenzollern-Sigmaringen (1547–1606), son of Charles I was the count of Sigmaringen from 1576 until 1606.
 He was also the founder of the Hohenzollern-Sigmaringen line of the Hohenzollern family.
 Under Charles II the castle was renovated.
 Between 1576 and 1606 the gatehouse was expanded to cover the entrance to the castle and a new church was built near the castle.

 In 1576 the House of Hohenzollern split into four lines, Hohenzollern (died out in 1602), Hohenzollern-Haigerloch (absorbed by Hohenzollern-Sigmaringen after 1630), Hohenzollern-Hechingen (died out in 1869) and Hohenzollern-Sigmaringen.
-Sigmaringen was the main residence of the family of Hohenzollern-Sigmaringen from 1576 until 1850.
+Sigmaringen was the main residence of the Hohenzollern-Sigmaringen family from 1576 until 1850.